 In 2017, for over 65 million people in the U.S., their monthly Supplemental Security Income (SSI) and Social Security benefits rose only 0.3 percent.
 However, the 2018 benefits increased by 2 percent — a welcome change for beneficiaries.

 For employees who retire at their full retirement age, the maximum amount of Social Security benefits is $2,788 for 2018 each month.
 The amount for 2017 was $2,687 each month, which increased from the amount in 2016 of $2,639.
 The Social Security Administration, or SSA, estimated that, on average, the monthly Social Security benefits in 2017 for retired employees was around $1,360, only a $5 increase from the average payment in 2016 of $1,355.
 It's a very small increase, but recipients of SSI didn't have a cost-of-living adjustment in 2016 because of the low inflation rate.
 The projected average for 2018 is around $1,404 per month, which includes the 2 percent cost of living increase.

 You can find information about the 2018 premium increases in Medicare online at www.Medicare.gov when the information is released.
 In 2017, changes for that year were made public in November.

 For many people who receive SSI benefits, an increase in their Social Security will probably be offset by increased Medicare premiums.
 These premiums could be even higher for people covered by Medicare Part B if they're still working and have therefore delayed receiving Social Security benefits.

 If you need help with Medicare tax rates, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.